datasaur-ai/api-client-example/apply-labels/readme.md

 1. Ensure you have your Datasaur account ready, and that it can create / have access to a team workspace. **This will be your admin account.**
 2. Setup a Datasaur workspace and generate OAuth credentials from the admin account.
 For convenience, you can store the client id and secret as environment variables.
 The script will look for a `.env` file.
 We have provided a `.env.example` you can refer to.
+3. Setup your project and labelers' labeling data.
+For reference, we have provided a sample data under the `data/` folder.
+This will be explained in more details in the [next section](#setting-up-the-project).
-3. Setup the labeler accounts.
+4. Setup the labeler accounts.
 There are two possible approaches:
     1. Using new, dedicated 'robot' accounts only for this workflow.
 This is suitable if you are doing a one-time migration from another platform, aggregating labels from multiple sources, or if you are reviewing inference results from models.
        - You'd setup the `labelers.json` file with the OAuth credentials of each labeler.
        - For your convenience, you could set-up multiple labeler accounts just for this workflow using the script from [`user_management`](../user-management/readme.md) folder.
        **We recommend creating new accounts instead of using existing accounts as you'd be storing and using those OAuth credentials to apply the labels.**
        - Please check the convert_to_json commands for a quick way to convert the CSV result to a JSON file.
     2. Using existing accounts and generating OAuth Credentials on-the-fly.
 This is only available for self-hosted installation schemes.
-In this mode you don't need to provide labelers' credentials, just the `email` and `documents`.
-The credentials will be generated at the beginning of the script.
+        - Setup the `labelers.json` file.
+You can omit the  `client_id` and `client_secret` key.
         - As this requires a super-admin enabled account, it is only available for self-hosted installation schemes.
         - The script must be run with a super-admin enabled account, as it will attempt to regenerate the credentials using that account's OAuth credentials.
         - Consequently, if this admin account is also to be assigned to the project, you need to provide the `client_id` and `client_secret` in the `labelers.json` file so that it does not get replaced.
-4. Execute the script.
+5. Execute the script.
 It is configured to read the admin credentials from the `.env` file, and the labeler credentials from the specified json file.
     Please refer to the `apply_row_answers` section below for detailed explanation.
     ```console
     python apply_labels.py apply_row_answers --team_id TEAM_ID --project_id PROJECT_ID [--labelers_file labelers.json] [--verbose]
     ```

+## Setting-up the project

+1. Create a row-based project using *only the data columns*.
+Any columns that are supposed to be answered by labelers should be configured as questions instead.
+    - Configure the questions accordingly.
+Provide them with unique labels, and take note of them.
+    - Assign the project to the labelers.
+    - Please see `data/reference` for an example of a project data file.
+2. Prepare the labelers' labeled data.
+This file should represent what labelers / models have answered.
+    - Each document should have their own folder.
+Their work should be stored in CSV files inside that folder. `labelers.json` should point to these folder.
+    - See `data/labeler-1` and `data/labeler-2` for an example.
+    - The first row of the files will be considered as headers.
+    - The script will use these headers to match the column to the question in the project.
+Any extra columns will raised as a warning, but it won't fail the script.
+    - Each file in these folder should match with the documents you have uploaded to Datasaur when creating the project.

+Once the project is created, and the labeling data is prepared, you can continue configuring the script.

 ## Commands